 Before the oil fields were established, Williston was a primarily agricultural community, and that trend continues even today.
 The endless grassland is the perfect place for farms.
 Many of these farms have been in the family for over a century.
 Most Williston residents fall in love with the area and never want to leave.
 During the summer months, residents of Williston can buy a variety of seasonal fresh produce – locally grown, of course – and homemade baked goods at the Farmers Market.

 Despite the agricultural backgrounds of many of the residents, Williston has a surprisingly diverse downtown area.
 This impressive town includes all the highlights of big city living.
 There are a number of upscale restaurants in the area as well as the Williston State College and other locally owned small businesses.
 The Williston State College offers classes geared towards the community, such as cooking painting, or wine tasting, in addition to more traditional academic degree programs.
 For the last several years the College has offered regional high school graduates free tuition..

 Williston has its own airport – the Sloulin Field International Airport – as well as an Amtrak station that services a number of destinations, making it easy to travel for business, pleasure, or to go visit family.
 Williston is building a new airport named Williston Basin International on the edge of town with access off of the new Truck Reliever Bypass.

 Peruse our website to see the diverse real estate options available in Williston.
 Williston is home to a number of new construction homes, commercial properties, and countryside farms.
 Whether you are looking for your next financial investment or an updated home for your family, Williston, ND could be the perfect place for you.
 If you have any questions, contact a Bakken Realty agent.

-With over 20 agents and 150 years of combined experience, they are uniquely qualified to help you get to know the area and they are looking forward to helping you find a home in Williston.
+With over 30 agents that are uniquely qualified to help you get to know the area and they are looking forward to helping you find a home in Williston.
 Browse through the site to begin your property search today!